kristenvaccaro/interaction-design/index.md

 ## What this class is and what it is not
 1. This class is a good choice if you're interested in practical, hands on learning.
-2. This a survey course and will provide pointers to additional classes where you can learn more detail (DESIGN 100, COGS 121, COGS 125).
+2. This a survey course and will provide pointers to additional classes where you can learn more detail: DSGN 100, COGS 121, COGS 125.
 3. If you are interested in theory and/or cutting-edge research, you may prefer: CSE 190 Human-AI Interaction or COGS 120.
 4. If you are interested in coding/software development, you may prefer: CSE 134B, CSE 136.